SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/cyclesequencing_plates.rst

 To add a trace file to a single cycle sequencing reaction:

 * Click open the reaction well of interest.
-* Select the "Add/Edit Traces" button in the "Edit Wells" dialog window.
+* In the "Edit Wells" dialog window that now appears, select the "Add/Edit Traces" button.
 * A new window will appear with an "Add Sequence(s)" button located in the upper left corner of the window.
 * Click the button and direct Geneious to the location of the raw trace file.
 Be sure to add only the correct trace (e.g. forward or reverse) to each reaction.
 * To remove one or more traces from a well, select the trace or traces in question and click "Remove Sequence(s)".